BBC iPlayer box sets: what's on?

 Line of Duty is like a crime drama squared, turning the hunt inwards to show the police policing the police.
 The hunt for ‘bent coppers’ leads to master criminals and deep-rooted corruption, but the salacious discoveries are rooted in the brilliant banality and banter of daily life in the police force.

 Adrian Dunbar is pure steely strength as the gaffer in charge, while Martin Compston and Vicky McClure make the perfect double act as detectives with the unpopular job of accusing their fellow officers of foul play.
-Best of all, this is a crime show on an epic scale with five series to sink your teeth into.
+Best of all, this is a crime show on an epic scale with six series to sink your teeth into.

 The drama that turned a deerstalker-clad Benedict Cumberbatch into a national obsession has plenty of cryptic cases and caustic wit to grip.
 Plus there’s Martin Freeman as everyone’s favourite everyman Dr Watson, and Andrew Scott as the irresistible villain Moriarty.